cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reasons:

-* It takes more time to pull new version of image in case of scaling, upgrade or recovery.
+* It takes more time to pull a new version of the image in case of scaling, upgrade or recovery.
 * Images stored on the worker node disk and might require bigger disks.
 * The unneeded packages require upgrading it more often.
 * The operator needs to know if the packages in the image up-to-date or not.